craigbarrau/sam-stack-demo-api/README.md

 #### Steps

-:speak_no_evil: As AWS SAM is targeted as an extra credit chapter, there is currently no need for branching needed to support multiple chapters/steps.
+:speak_no_evil: As AWS SAM is targeted as an extra credit chapter, there is currently no need for branching to support multiple chapters/steps.

 #### Usage